|

 X-Men v1 #133, 1980 - Bound and helpless, the X-men also witness Phoenix's transformation into the Black Queen.
 Wolverine, just recently escaped, is prominently featured on

 John Byrne's kinetic cover.
-In fact, the opening pages showcase his savagery, masterfully drawn despite the level of violence.
-The artist's treatment of Jean Grey's illusory world is more subtle.
-Through her eyes we see the X-men are colonial-era prisoners.
+In fact, the opening pages show an uncommon savagery that's masterfully drawn.
+The artist's treatment of Jean Grey and her illusory world is more subtle.
+Through her eyes we see the X-men as colonial-era prisoners.
 The artist brilliantly juxtaposes past and present for the readers' benefit.
 Byrne's two full page splashes enhance an already exceptional effort.
 This is 25 of 35

 X-men issues by